the3minutenode/ComfyUI-Advanced-Installer/README.md

 ## ⚠️ Disclaimer

 This script is provided "as-is."
 It downloads binaries from various third-party sources (Python, PyTorch, GitHub).
 Always review the `.bat` file before running it on your system.
----

-### Would you like me to add a "Troubleshooting" section or a section on how to add more custom nodes to the script?